“Do what you love, and you’ll never have to work a day in your life”

 The difference between feeling like this when doing something you love and something that you don’t like and care much about is that, despite those low moments, you still want to carry on.

 It’s a bit like being in a couple.
 I love Cedric more than anything, but I’ll be first to admit that this relationship stuff can feel like hard work sometimes.
-Yet, it never crossed my mind to look for something or someone else, because I know that what we have is so darn good And the difficult moments are just part of it, worth going through, in many cases making our relationship stronger.
+Yet, it never crossed my mind to look for something or someone else, because I know that what we have is so darn good.
+The difficult moments are just part of it, in many cases making our relationship stronger.

 It is really the same thing with that one and only job/business/career.
 It will become part of your life in a way a 9-5 job could never be and as a result, you’ll be determined to succeed and work harder.